Robert J. Sawyer: Editing and scholarly work

 In addition to his own writing, Sawyer used to edit the Robert J. Sawyer Books science-fiction imprint for Red Deer Press, part of Canadian publisher Fitzhenry & Whiteside; contributes to The New York Review of Science Fiction; is The Canadian Encyclopedia's authority on science fiction; and is a judge for L. Ron Hubbard's Writers of the Future contest.

-Sawyer continues to use WordStar for DOS to write his novels.
+Sawyer continues to use WordStar 7.0 for DOS (the final release, last updated in 1992) to write his novels.
+All twenty-five of his novels were written with WordStar.
+He runs WordStar on modern systems using the DOSBox-X emulator.
+Sawyer shared the "Complete WordStar 7.0 Archive" on his website.